stanford-futuredata/tasti/README.md

 query.execute_metrics()
 ```

 Note that the experimental setup differs slightly from the paper.
-First, the experiments of the paper use different days of video to imitate the BlazeIt experiemnts.
+First, the experiments of the paper use different days of video to imitate the BlazeIt experiements.
 Second, for the aggregation and supg queries, we average the results from 100 trials.

-We also provide an online version of the code that allows you to run the Target DNN in realtime.
+We also provide an online version of the code that allows you to run the target dnn in realtime.
 For efficieny purposes, we implement [Mask R-CNN ResNet-50 FPN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) with significantly less intensive hyperparameters.
 However, the actual model used in the experiments of the paper is the Mask R-CNN X 152 model available in [detectron2](https://github.com/facebookresearch/detectron2).
 We encourage you to replace the inference with TensorRT or another more optimized model serving system for more serious needs.

 # Customizing TASTI